Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Results and Discussion

+The full-body MASKED AN falls short of achieving strong protection against all privacy attributes, particularly for gender, face, and skin color, despite common perceptions and expectations.
+The EDGED, adding edge lines to the MASKED, further deteriorates the protection.
+The leakage on the face and gender can pertain to the $\mathcal{F_P}$ model, exploiting body shapes (contours) for attribute detection.
+However, we hypothesize that the ineffectiveness against the skin color is influenced by the prominent association of color class label with gender and facial labels (as shown in Fig.~\ref{fig:pd_vispr_multi__train_labels}).
+Our PD assessment on the VISPR dataset aligns with the results of Refs.~\cite{dave2022spact, fioresi2023ted}.
+But, the strong label co-occurrences have affected the classification evaluation among the face, gender, and skin color classes, and eventually, limit the overall PD competency of the AN.
+In our study, we further examine the AN using ReID on the Market1501 dataset in Section~\ref{sec:results_reid}.

-Table~\ref{tbl:vispr_pd_model_compare_loss} provides an ablation study on the $\mathcal{F}_P$ model to present the relative gain of fine-tuning existing pre-trained \textsc{ResNet50} classifier model and employing weighted class loss, as compared to the baseline approaches employed in~\cite{dave2022spact, fioresi2023ted}\footnote{\href{https://github.com/UCF-CRCV/TeD-SPAD}{https://github.com/UCF-CRCV/TeD-SPAD}}.
-Employing a pre-training model for initialization reduces the test loss by $44.1\%$ and improves the cMAP by $0.166$ ($25.5\%$).
-The weighted loss enhances the cMAP of the pre-trained model further by $3.3\%$.
-The weighted loss leverages the attribute class labels with a relatively lower contribution to the training set, i.e., \textit{class-3} and \textit{class-5}; the AP increases by $1.26\%$ and $9.79\%$, respectively.
+Table~\ref{tbl:vispr_pd_model_compare_loss} presents an ablation study on the $\mathcal{F}_P$ model to demonstrate the relative gain of our proposed fine-tuning and weighted loss mechanisms.
+Employing a pre-trained \textsc{ResNet50} model for initialization reduces the test MSE loss by $44.1\%$ and improves the mAP by $25.5\%$ as compared to the baseline approaches employed in Ref.~\cite{dave2022spact, fioresi2023ted}.
+The weighted loss, given in Eq.~\eqref{eq:weighted_loss_fn}, further increases the mAP by $3.3\%$ and leverages the attributes labels with relatively lower contributions, i.e., nudity and relationship classes; the AP has been increased by $1.26\%$ and $9.79\%$, respectively.